mpv-player/mpv/DOCS/man/options.rst

     .. note::

-        The builtin ``sws-fast`` profile (which you are supposed to use when you use a VO that uses software conversion on weak hardware) sets this option.
-But do note that zimg *may* be slower than libswscale.
+        Do note that zimg *may* be slower than libswscale.
 Usually, it's faster on x86 platforms, but slower on ARM (due to lack of ARM specific optimizations).
 The mpv zimg wrapper uses unoptimized repacking for some formats, for which zimg cannot be blamed.